CarlosKamienski/Internet-Draft/draft-kamienski-iot-deployment.md

 By clearly delineating its scope and non-goals, this document seeks to complement existing and ongoing efforts in the computing continuum, including work on communication, edge functions, and operational aspects, while maintaining a technology-agnostic and application-centric perspective.

+# Terminology

+This document uses the following terms with the meanings indicated below.
+The definitions are intended to clarify usage in this document and are not meant to redefine existing terminology used elsewhere.

+\textbf{Internet of Things (IoT):}
+A system paradigm involving interconnected physical objects equipped with sensing, actuation, processing, and communication capabilities, operating under resource constraints, as discussed in [RFC7452].

 # Conventions and Definitions